scipy-conference/scipy_proceedings/papers/PiYueh_Chuang/main.rst

 Therefore, we would adjust the learning rate to accelerate the convergence or to escape from local minimums.
 This decision was in line with common machine learning practice.

-The PINN solver pre-generated :math:`40,960,000` spatial-temporal points from spatial domain :math:`[-8, 25]\times[-8, 8]` and temporal domain :math:`(0, 200]` to evaluate residuals of the Navier-Stokes equations and used :math:`40,960` points per iteration.
+The PINN solver pre-generated :math:`40,960,000` spatial-temporal points from a spatial domain in :math:`[-8, 25]\times[-8, 8]` and temporal domain :math:`(0, 200]` to evaluate residuals of the Navier-Stokes equations, and used :math:`40,960` points per iteration.
 The number of pre-generated points for the initial condition was :math:`2,048,000`, and the per-iteration number is :math:`2,048`.
 On each boundary, the numbers of pre-generated and per-iteration points are 8,192,000 and 8,192.
 Both cases used 8 A100 GPUs, which scaled these numbers up with a factor of 8.
-For example, during each iteration, a total of :math:`327680` points were actually used to evaluate the Navier-Stokes equations' residuals.
+For example, during each iteration, a total of :math:`327,680` points were actually used to evaluate the Navier-Stokes equations' residuals.
 Both cases ran up to 64 hours in wall time.

 One PetIBM simulation was carried out as a baseline.